43rd Anti-Aircraft Brigade (United Kingdom): Order of Battle 1944–45

 By October 1944, the brigade's HQ establishment was 11 officers, 10 male other ranks and 28 members of the ATS, together with a small number of attached drivers, cooks and mess orderlies (male and female).
 In addition, the brigade had a Mixed Signal Office Section of 1 officer, 5 male other ranks and 19 ATS, which was formally part of the Group signal unit.

 Disbandment

 In October 1944, AA Command began planning to counter the expected attacks by air-launched V-1s coming in across the North Sea against targets on the East Coast and the Midlands.
 AA units and formations were moved from the South Coast, and 43 AA Brigade HQ was disbanded on 15 November.

 Postwar

 When the TA was constituted in 1947, 43 AA Bde reformed at Leeds as 69 AA Brigade (TA), once again forming part of 5 AA Group at Nottingham.
-It now comprised the following units from the West Riding of Yorkshire:AA Bdes 67–102 at British Army 1945 on.
-Watson, TA 1947.
+It now comprised the following units from the West Riding of Yorkshire: